Mike Curb: Political career

-Encouraged to enter politics in part by former Governor of California (and future President of the United States) Ronald Reagan, Curb was elected Lieutenant Governor of California in 1978, defeating the incumbent Democrat, Mervyn M. Dymally.
+Encouraged to enter politics in part by former Governor of California (and future President of the United States) Ronald Reagan, Curb was elected lieutenant governor of California in 1978, defeating the incumbent Democrat, Mervyn M. Dymally.
 Democratic candidate Jerry Brown was re-elected governor in the same year.
 During much of 1979–1980, when Brown was out of the state campaigning to become the Democratic presidential candidate, Curb was acting governor, vetoing legislation, issuing executive orders, and making appointments.
 According to the December 28, 1979, edition of the San Francisco Chronicle, "...the California Supreme Court ruled yesterday that when the governor is out of state, the lieutenant governor is free to exercise all powers of the chief executive...".

 Curb worked with liberal Democrat Harvey Milk on the campaign against the Briggs Initiative, a 1978 ballot initiative that would have banned gays and lesbians from working in public schools.
 Curb persuaded Reagan to oppose the initiative, and it was defeated.
 Curb continues to support LGBT rights; in 2023, Curb achieved a major victory in his challenge to Tennessee Governor Bill Lee, where the court declared it unconstitutional to force private businesses to post discriminatory LGBT signs.

 In 1982, Curb lost the Republican gubernatorial nomination to California Attorney General George Deukmejian.
 Deukmejian would go on to narrowly win the general election.
 In 1986, Curb ran again for lieutenant governor as the Republican nominee against the incumbent Democrat, Leo T. McCarthy, losing a bitterly contested race, largely run on the issue of punishment for drug trafficking and violent crimes.
 A vocal opponent of drug use, Curb advocated extension of the death penalty to include drug pushers whose narcotics trafficking resulted in a death.
-As of 2025, Curb is the last Republican to have been elected to Lieutenant Governor of California.
-(Note: In 2010, another Republican, Abel Maldonado, was appointed to the office of Lieutenant Governor to fill a vacancy caused by the resignation of John Garamendi.)
+As of 2026, Curb is the last Republican to have been elected to Lieutenant Governor of California; Republican Abel Maldonado assumed the office in 2010 after being appointed by then-Governor Arnold Schwarzenegger to fill a vacancy when the Lieutenant Governor, John Garamendi, resigned to take a seat in the United States House of Representatives, but then lost the subsequent election in 2010 for a full-term to the Democratic candidate, San Francisco mayor and later future Governor Gavin Newsom.

 In 1980, Curb was co-chairman of Ronald Reagan's successful presidential campaign.
 Curb was also chairman of the convention program in Detroit and was later appointed by Reagan to be chairman of the national finance committee.